 Bitcoin’s halving consumes investor interest in the industry.
 What is Bitcoin halving and what does it mean for the cryptocurrency?
-In this article, I will present to you the five scenarios regarding Bitcoin’s future.
+In this article, I will explain to you what is bitcoin halving and then I will present to you the five scenarios regarding Bitcoin’s future.

 What is Bitcoin Halving?

 Every ten minutes, new Bitcoins are mined from the Bitcoin network.
 During the first four Bitcoin years, the number of these Bitcoins produced every ten minutes was 50.
 Every four years that number was divided by two.
 In 2012 the number of Bitcoins produced fell from 50 to 25.
 In 2016, it also fell from 25 to 12,5.
 Now, It will drop from 12,5 to 6,5 Bitcoins produced every ten minutes.

 1-A Handful of Corporations could Control Bitcoin